-Dr. David Wood is the Director of the NMU Honors Program.
-Dr. Wood came to NMU in 2007 to serve as a sixteenth-century literary scholar in the English Department, where he continues to teach classes as an Associate Professor of English.
-He was appointed Interim Director of Northern’s Honors program in 2010.
+Dr. David Wood serves as the Director of the NMU Honors Program, and also as Distinguished Professor of English.
+David came to NMU in 2007 to serve as a sixteenth-century literary scholar in the English Department, and he was thrilled to be appointed Director of NMU’s Honors Program in 2010.

-Dr. Wood’s teaching and research interests focus on the complexities involved in literary representations of the self in the drama, prose, and lyric poetry of the English sixteenth century; most recently he has narrowed his focus to explore the representations of disabled selves in the period.
-This interest will soon culminate in a series of essays to be published by Blackwell and Continuum Presses, as well as a major edition of literary criticism he is currently co-editing with Allison P. Hobgood of Willamette University, entitled Disabling the Renaissance: Recovering Early Modern Disability.
-Outside the classroom, his interests involve spending time with his wife, Vicki, their three young children, Maddie, Henry, and Nate, and their shaggy, black dog Shep, generally engaged in long walks and chilling swims along the glorious shores and bracing surf of Lake Superior.
+Dr. Wood’s teaching and research interests focus on the complexities involved in literary representations of the self in the drama, prose, and lyric poetry of the English sixteenth century; most recently he has narrowed his scholarly focus to explore the various representations of disabled selves in the period.
+Outside the classroom, his interests involve spending time with his wife, Vicki, their three children, Maddie, Henry, and Nate, and a funky tabby cat named Wedge.
+David also coaches a lot of soccer, spends his winters skiing and sledding, and can generally be found engaged in long walks and chilling swims along the glorious shores and bracing surf of Lake Superior.

 Assistant Program Director